Want to go to Japan? Of course you do!

 The bus makes stops once an hour so that can be disruptive.

 Buy your JR pass.

 We have a video all about this (What is it?
 Why do you want it?
-How do you get it?) and it should be posted very soon – hopefully by the time we leave.
-I’ll come back and add the link then.
+How do you get it?).
+Check it out here.

 Buy tickets and admissions.

 There are a few things you will want to purchase well in advance of leaving for your trip.
 Tickets to the Ghibli Museum is one of those.
 (They go on sale one month in advance and sell out almost immediately.)